lourdesnrdz/java-spring/README.md

 For the database we used Postgresql, and I learned how to connect it with the API and implement it in our code using the Spring annotations such as @Entity and @Column to define a table and its attributes.
 Also, how to map the relationships between classes and creating query methods to access the data.

 We used Swagger to document our code, and view it through the interactive UI that Swagger generates.

-We also tested our API using Postman to verify our

-We also used Postman to test our API's HTTP Rest requests are operating correctly.
+Also, used Postman to test our API's HTTP Rest requests are operating correctly.

 ## Technologies